rutherford-nj/www.rutherfordboronj.com/sept-11-ceremony.md

 As discussed at the August 18th Mayor and Council meeting, the Borough would like to keep public attendance to a minimum due to COVID-19 concerns.
 The ceremony will be recorded and shared with the community via the Borough website, Facebook and Twitter accounts immediately following its conclusion.

+Attendees are requested to wear masks and practice social distancing.

 The Borough of Rutherford extends its sincerest sympathies to the families of Port Authority Police Officer Maurice Barry, John Crowe, Ronnie Breitweiser, Tim Finnerty, John Griffin and Port Authority Police Officer Paul Laszczynski.

 ---